neuronsimulator/nrn/docs/guide/faq.rst

 :ref:`Create a file that specifies the desired RGB values. <nrn_defaults>`

-I see an error message that says ... procedure too bi in ./foo.hoc ...
+I see an error message that says ... procedure too big in ./foo.hoc ...
 ----------------

 There is an upper limit on the size of a procedure that the hoc parser can handle.
 The workaround is simple.